Shresht7/catapult/README.md

 This allows me to swiftly get back to work, without having to recall the urls I had open for a given project.

+### 📄 File Association

+When you open a file with an un-encountered extension, Windows will ask you to choose a program to open it with.
+You can choose an application (you may have to browse to the `.exe`) and check the _"Always use this app to open"_ option to associate the file extension with this application.

+From then on, you can simply double-click on the file to launch it using the specified application.

+#### How does this work?

+The path to the file is passed as the first argument to the application.
+The application is designed to take the first argument, read the file, extract the url and instruct the shell to "start" the urls.
+The shell already knows how to handle the urls and launches them in the default browser.

 ## 🎯 Objectives

 One of the goals of this project was to leverage the _Windows file-association_ mechanism.
 By specifying a custom file extension (i.e. `.catapult`), that I associate with this application,